canonical/launchpad-manual/docs/developer/reference/tests.rst

 The basic conventions for testable documentation are:

-* Example code is wrapped at 78 columns, follows the regular :doc:`Python style guide <python>`, and is indented 4 spaces.
+* Example code is wrapped at 78 columns, follows the regular :ref:`Python style guide <python-style-guide>`, and is indented 4 spaces.
 * Narrative text may be wrapped at either 72 or 78 columns.
 * You can use regular Python comments for explanations related to the code and not to the documentation.